 For all other insurance plans, Inner Balance is considered an "out-of-network" provider.
 What this means is that at the end of each month we will provide you with an invoice to submit for reimbursement.
 If you are not covered by one of the above insurances and plan to submit anyways, we will gladly walk you through this easy process.
 Many clients find they are able to obtain a percentage from insurance for billed OON services.

-If you are not covered by BCBS, Cigna or Aetna and would like to use insurance, here are some questions to ask insurance before we meet:
+If you are not covered by BCBS, Cigna, Aetna, or the above mentioned plans and would like to use insurance, here are some questions to ask insurance before we meet:

 - Do I have out-of-network benefits for mental health services?

 - If so, is there a deductible that needs to be met before I can start obtaining reimbursement?

 - If so, how much is this deductible and how far am I in meeting it for this calendar year?